AtomMaterialUI/material-theme-docs/docs/reference/file-icons.md

 - Check that your association is not used or shadowed by another one.
 - Your association must make sense (e.g. not `Verizon`, `*.000` or `a.b`)

-Also please note that it's preferable that your icon is **actually of use**, e.g. do not submit requests for a private framework that you use only in your company or of a personal choice (like "_I prefer my html files to have the React icon_" or something of the sort.)
+Moreover, please note that it's preferable that your icon is **actually of use**, put another way do not submit requests for a private framework that you use only in your company or of a personal choice (like "_I prefer my html files to have the React icon_" or something of the sort.)